 The purpose of allowing parodies to fall under fair use is to allow for the expansion of creativity and for the creation of new ideas.
 Supreme Court Justice Souter quoted Lord Ellenborough by stating that his reasoning for deeming parodies as fair use was, “While I shall think myself bound to secure every man in the enjoyment of his copyright, one must not put manacles upon science.”
 His main point was that the sanctity of copyrights should not prevent its expansion into new ideas and other fields.

 Questions About the Fair Use Doctrine?
 Contact Our Intellectual Property Attorneys and Receive Answers

 If you are a copyright owner and believe someone is falsely claiming fair use through parody, or have created a parody and believe you are being improperly prosecuted, then you should consult an intellectual property attorney to learn your rights.
-Contact us today at (310) 919-0091 for a free initial consultation.
+Contact us today at (310) 499-0140 for a free initial evaluation.
 You can also contact us online and provide us with information about your legal situation.